 “How can we forgive those who do not want to be forgiven?
 But if our condition for giving forgiveness is that it will be received, we seldom will forgive!
-Forgiving the other is an act that removes anger, bitterness, and the desire for revenge from our hearts and helps us to reclaim our human dignity.
-We cannot force those we want to forgive into accepting our forgiveness.
-Forgiving others is first and foremost healing our own hearts.”
-Henri Nouwen, Henri Nouwen Society, Daily Meditation, from Bread for the Journey, January 27, HarperSanfrancisco, 1997.
+Forgiving the other is an act that removes anger, bitterness, and the desire for revenge from our hearts.
+Forgiving others is first and foremost healing our own hearts.” —Henri Nouwen in Bread for the Journey (HarperSanFrancisco, 1997).

-These are the hardest situations for me to forgive as well.
-I think I am doing well, but then I hear how the people involved see no wrong doing on their part, and an angry dragon puts his head up again.
-The anger is nothing like the initial event, but it still endangers my body and my mind and my soul.
-I am allowing the people and the situation to continue to harm me unless I can transform that energy into something useful for my body and the world.
+These are the hardest hurts for me to forgive as well.
+We think we are doing fine; but then we hear how the people involved see no wrongdoing on their part, and an angry dragon rears his head again.
+This anger is nothing like our initial reaction; but it still endangers our body, our mind, and our soul.
+We are allowing the people and the situation to continue to harm us—unless we can transform that energy into something useful for our body and the world.

-I think of a a small church related school that I and many others were involved with several years ago that was closed overnight.
-Most of us have worked through the abrupt closing and have moved on.
-We will all carry a scar, but for the most part the wound is healing.
+I think of a small church-related school that I, and many others, were involved with that was closed overnight.
+After several years, most of us have worked through the disappointment and have moved on.
+We will all carry a scar; but for the most part the wound is healing.

 Most of us decided that if we cannot forgive those involved in the closing, or those who did nothing to prevent it, they are still hurting us.
 They take up space in our minds, our life, our bodies, and our relationship with others.
 We all have prayed to transform the huge amount of energy generated by this hurt into something positive.
-We all are now seeing gold deep down in this pain.
+We all are now discovering gold—deep down below this pain.